ualib/agda-algebras/birkhoff.lagda.rst

 Homomorphisms
 ~~~~~~~~~~~~~~

-The :numref:`homomorphisms module (Section %s) <homomorphisms module>` formalizes the notion of homomorphism and proves some basic facts about them.
+The :numref:`homomorphisms module (Section %s) <homomorphisms in agda>` formalizes the notion of homomorphism and proves some basic facts about them.
 Here we show that homomorphisms are determined by their values on a generating set, as stated and proved informally in :numref:`Obs %s <obs 3>`.
-This is proved here, and not in :numref:`homomorphisms module`, because we need ``Sg`` from the ``subuniverses`` module (see :numref:`subuniverses in agda`).
+This is proved here, and not in the `homomorphisms module`_ because we need ``Sg`` from the ``subuniverses`` module (see :numref:`subuniverses in agda`).

 ::